adnahl/memory-game/README.md

 ## Another Memory Game :)
-- This is a simple memory game.
+- This is a just a memory game.
 - Counts moves and save the high score.

 ### Created whit